Sully-/ER_Route_tracker/README.md

 # Route Tracker - Elden Ring Mod

+> ⚠️ **Alpha Version** - Under active development

-A mod for Elden Ring that records player position to track speedrun routes.
+A mod for Elden Ring that records player position to track speedrun routes, with an interactive map viewer.

 ## License